torbsd/torbsd.github.io/obsd-buildbox.md

 * OpenBSD is sanely restrictive on how much resources each users can utilize.
 Therefore, it is necessary to make some system changes to allow something as collassal as building the Tor Browser on OpenBSD.

+* For partitions creation, do a manual setup.

+Add a separate partition for /usr/ports/pobj with 20G or so.

+/usr should also be around 10G

+Create a group in /etc/group entitled "builders" and add the non-privileged user

+builders:*:32768:

-A new login class entitled "builders" is created, limits dropped in /etc/login.conf and the file is regenerated and the build user is added to the group.
+A new login class entitled "builders" for the builders group is created, limits dropped in /etc/login.conf and the file is regenerated and the build user is added to the group.

 builders:\
         :datasize-cur=infinity:\